realsetvin/blackchain-bootstraps/readme.md

 VirtualBox
 https://download.virtualbox.org/virtualbox/7.0.14/VirtualBox-7.0.14-161095-Win.exe

-(For maximum preformance on windows 11 - search for the "widows features" options and please ensure that "virtual machine platform" is selected and enabled)
+(For maximum preformance on windows 11 - search for the "windows features" option and please ensure that "virtual machine platform" is selected and enabled)

 ## Operating System
 Ubuntu